hannahwangmb/FavGuard/README.md

 # FavGuard

-An in-progress responsive web application designed to store, categorize, and keep snapshots of your favourite links using React, Spring Boot, and MySQL.
+An in-progress responsive web application designed to store, categorize, and keep snapshots of your favourite links using React, Spring Boot, MySQL, TailwindCSS, and Heroicons.

 Unable to access the information you saved for later viewing?
 Here's the solution:)